algolia/kubernetes-hands-on/11-probes/README.md

   periodSeconds: 20
 ```

-The `http` probe has one mandatory fields `port`.
+The `tcp` probe has one mandatory fields `port`.
 It represents which TCP port Kubernetes will try to connect to.

 ### `initialDelaySeconds` and `periodSeconds`